woodsonmiles/dotfiles/README.md

 `apt install stow` or `dnf install stow`

 For further installation guidance see this [guide](https://linuxconfig.org/how-to-use-gnu-stow-to-manage-programs-installed-from-source-and-dotfiles) from LinuxConfig.org.
-For usage of stow see the [Using](#using) section below.
+For usage of stow see the [Usage](#usage) section below.

 ### Recommended Step